Multi-index Sequential Monte Carlo ratio estimators for Bayesian Inverse problems: Multi-index sequential Monte Carlo

 The issue which prevented us from achieving above for LGC is that terms like $\exp(-A_{10}) \propto \exp(-\Phi_\alpha(x_\alpha))$ appear in the constant, which involve a factor like $\exp(\int\exp(x(z))dz)$.
 Fernique Theorem does not guarantee that such double exponentials are finite.
 However, for LGP, we instead have

 \end{proof}

-{\bf PDE. } The following proposition updates Proposition \ref{prop:standardpde}, and is proven in the literature on mixed regularity of the solution of elliptic PDE, as mentioned already in Section \ref{sec:MIMC}.
+{\bf PDE. } The following proposition updates Proposition \ref{prop:standardpde}, and is proven in the literature on mixed regularity of the solution of elliptic PDE, as mentioned already in subsection \ref{sec:MIMC}.
 See e.g. \cite{haji2016multi} and references therein.